Dedda/saufautomat/README.md

 # saufautomat
 A small arduino project to keep track of all the beverages you drink.

+## Pins

+This code was written for Arduino/Genuino Mega 2560.
+Other models might require different pin configurations.

+The status LED (or busy indicator) is connected to pin 9.
+This LED is not required to run the project.

+### LCD

+- D4 --> 2
+- D5 --> 3
+- D6 --> 4
+- D7 -->  5

+### Buttons

+- Beer --> 16
+- Shots --> 15
+- Non-alcoholic --> 14
+- Longdrinks --> 8
+- Reset --> 49

+### SD-Card

+These are the default SPI pins for the Mega 2560 and the CS pin.

+- MOSI --> 51
+- MISO --> 50
+- SCK --> 52
+- CS --> 49